darshanpurohit07/Calculator/README.md

 2. Navigate to the project folder: cd calculator

-3.Open index.html in your browser.
+3. Open index.html in your browser.

 📜 License
 This project is open-source .